HaochongYANG/HaochongYANG.github.io/_pages/research.md

 <img src="../images/gem.png" alt="Gem" align="left" style="width: 225px; height: auto; margin-right: 20px;" />

 <p> This project explores the impact of emotions on the behavior of agents in a social setting using reinforcement learning.
 The study employs a gaming environment where agents share information about the location of wolves to avoid predation.
 By fine-tuning the model, the research aims to show how leaked emotions through communication can enhance benefit among agents.
-Key tasks included designing visuals for the training process, optimizing game logic, and apply heatmaps to validate social cognition theories.</p>
+Key tasks included designing visuals for the training process, optimizing game logic, and apply heatmaps to validate various social cognition theories.</p>
 <p><em>Supervisor:</em> Professor.
 William Cunningham</p>

 <hr/>